Why Does My Cat Sleep on My Pillow? 3 Possible Reasons

 2. Put a Cover On your Pillow

-If our cat likes to lay on your pillow during the day but not while you’re actually sleeping on it, you can always get a separate cover for your pillow during the day.
+If your cat likes to lay on your pillow during the day but not while you’re sleeping on it, you can always get a separate cover for your pillow during the day.
 That way, you can easily change it out and protect the actual part your face goes on to, so you’re not as concerned about germ transmission.

 3. Limit Your Cat’s Access to the Bedroom